-This project by a Royal College of Art student team is a finalist for the Service Design Award 2017.
+This project by a Royal College of Art student team is a Service Design Award 2017 winner for Business Innovation in Private Sector

 Smart Black Taxi service: Flo by RCA student team Hyunyim Park, Jaehyun Park and Culainn Boland-Shanaha aims to tackle London’s air quality challenge with a service design approach and brings together the experience of Transport for London’s Experience Design Team, enabling people to be an active agent of change, to change habits and choose sustainable transport choices.